 Detoxing from benzodiazepines at home without in-home medical support is a bad idea that can be dangerous and painful.
 Also, no one should ever try to go “cold turkey” on benzodiazepines.

 If someone has taken any benzodiazepines for longer than 3 or 4 weeks, an abrupt halt to taking that benzo is likely to cause intense, painful psychological and physical withdrawal symptoms.
 If a person has been taking benzodiazepines on more days than not for more than a month, stopping abruptly will lead to withdrawal symptoms that can be lethal, such as grand mal seizures.

 The psychological risks of quitting benzodiazepines can also be high, as people often have suicidal impulses and repetitive thoughts of suicide when trying to go cold turkey.
 They may also experience a complete break from reality, called psychosis.

 Why Is Medical Detox Important?

 Benzodiazepines act as central nervous system depressants.
-When a person who is dependent on benzos stops taking them, their nervous system will shift back into overdrive.
+When someone dependent on benzos stops taking them, their nervous system will shift back into overdrive.
 This causes severe rebound anxiety, panic attacks, insomnia, muscle spasms, suicidal thinking, attempts at suicide, and in rare cases, potentially fatal seizures.

 Detox & Treatment Options

-Professional detox can help a person rid their bodies of benzos in safety and relative comfort.
+Professional detox can help people rid their bodies of benzos safely and comfortably.

-At Absolute Awakenings, we combine proven therapeutic methods of addiction recovery with certain time-worn holistic approaches to healing.
+At Absolute Awakenings, we combine proven therapeutic addiction recovery methods with certain time-worn holistic approaches to healing.
 We believe that providing an individual with a comprehensive approach to clinical care will help pave the road to long-term sobriety.

 Give us a call today to discuss treatment options.
 We can get you started on the well-deserved path to long-term recovery.